MIUI-RUSSIAN/AutoXiaomi/README.md

 AutoXiaomi
 ==========

-APIs for buying Xiaomi Product
+APIs for buying Xiaomi-Tw Product

 How to use ?